TEXT-S&P investment-grade composite spread widens

-spread tightened by 1 bp to 661 bps.
-By rating, the 'AA' spread widened by 11
+spread widened by 1 bp to 686 bps.
+By rating, the 'AA' spread widened by 14 bps

-By industry, financial institutions expanded by 8 bps to 293 bps, banks
+By industry, financial institutions widened by 13 bps to 317 bps, and banks

-expanded by 6 bps to 312 bps, and industrials expanded by 10 bps to 297 bps.
+and telecommunications widened by 9 bps each to 342 bps and 346 bps,

-Utilities expanded by 12 bps to 216 bps, and telecommunications expanded by 10
+respectively.
+Industrials widened by 12 bps to 321 bps, and utilities widened

 The investment-grade and speculative-grade spreads are both down from their

-one-year moving average of 214 bps and its five-year moving average of 245
+moving average of 210 bps and below its five-year moving average of 243 bps.

-moving average of 692 bps and its five-year moving average of 746 bps.
+average of 680 bps and lower than its five-year moving average of 739 bps.
 We

 expect continued volatility in the near term, especially in the